jamesliudotcc/vue-graphq-talk-backend/README.md

 # Simple Boilerplate for a GraphQL backend with Apollo Server, Express, and Typescript

-This is a simple boilerplate with authentication running.
+This is a simple boilerplate with authentication using JWTs.
+Presently not ready for production, but if you are learning GraphQL and need to stand up and tear down a server running on localhost with authentication, this may be a good place to start.

 Here are [some](https://hackernoon.com/three-ways-to-structure-your-graphql-code-with-apollo-server-4788beed89db) [hints](https://blog.apollographql.com/modularizing-your-graphql-schema-code-d7f71d5ed5f2) on organizing your code.